ga-curriculum/dom-events/removing-event-listeners/README.md

 # ![DOM Events - Removing Event Listeners](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will be able to implement the removal of event listeners in the Document Object Model (DOM).

 It's possible to remove an added event listener; however, this only works if a named function was used as the callback:

 ```javascript